Edlin: Usage

-D - deletes the specified line, again optionally starting with the number of a line, or a range of lines.
-E.g.: 2,4d deletes lines 2 through 4.
+D - Delete a specified line or a range of lines. e.g.: 2,4d deletes lines 2 through 4.
 In the above example, line 7 was deleted.

-R - is used to replace all occurrences of a piece of text in a given range of lines, for example, to replace a spelling error.
+R - Replace all occurrences of a piece of text in a given range of lines, for example, to replace a spelling error.
 Including the ? prompts for each change.
 E.g.: To replace 'prit' with 'print' and to prompt for each change: ?rprit^Zprint (the ^Z represents pressing CTRL-Z).
 It is case-sensitive.

-S - searches for given text.
+S - Searches for given text.
 It is used in the same way as replace, but without the replacement text.
 A search for 'apple' in the first 20 lines of a file is typed 1,20?sapple (no space, unless that is part of the search) followed by a press of enter.
 For each match, it asks if it is the correct one, and accepts n or y (or Enter).

-P - displays a listing of a range of lines.
-If no range is specified, P displays the complete file from the * to the end.
-This is different from L in that P changes the current line to be the last line in the range.
+P - Page displays starting from a specified line.
+If no line number is given, the line after the current line and the following 22 lines.
+The Page command changes the current line to the last line displayed, so one can page through a file by typing p for each screenful.

-T - transfers another file into the one being edited, with this syntax: [line to insert at]t[full path to file].
+T - Transfers another file into the one being edited, with this syntax: [line to insert at]t[full path to file]. e.g. "5tb:addresses" will transfer a file on the b drive named addresses to just before line 5.
+The file content is taken from is not altered.